juansesu3/AI-admin/README.md

 ## AWS S3 Bucket

 I am using AWS S3 bucket to store the images in the cloud, so you will need some credentials to access your AWS bucket.
-After creating your bucket you can get your credentials and add them to your .env file in the following variables `S3_ACCESS_KEY` and `S3_SECRET_ACCESS_KEY` as string
+After creating your bucket you can get your credentials and add them to your .env file in the following variables `S3_ACCESS_KEY` and `S3_SECRET_ACCESS_KEY` as string.